oiax/tgweb/README.md

 and class tokens specified in the `tg:current-class` attribute are applied to the button corresponding to the carousel item that is currently displayed in the center of the carousel frame.

-When the `tg:duration` attribute is set on the carousel, a user clicking/tapping the pagination buttons while the carousel body is shifting horizontally will have no effect.
+When the `tg:transition-duration` attribute is set on the carousel, a user clicking/tapping the pagination buttons while the carousel body is shifting horizontally will have no effect.
 To visually indicate this, specify the `tg:disabled-class` attributes to the buttons.